Instance-wise Occlusion and Depth Orders in Natural Scenes: Introduction

 \textsc{InstaOrder} is built on the COCO 2017~\cite{Lin14coco} dataset.
 A total of 3,659 crowd-workers annotated geometric ordering for 100,623 images having 503,939 instances, for a total of 2,859,919 depth and occlusion orderings.
 Such large-scale annotation distinguishes \textsc{InstaOrder} from the prior datasets that only cover occlusion order~\cite{Zhu17cocoa, Qi19kins} or depth order~\cite{Chen16diw}.
 In addition to its scale, \textsc{InstaOrder} introduces \emph{richer annotation on ambiguous cases} that had not been addressed before~\cite{Zhu17cocoa, Qi19kins, Chen16diw}.
 For example, \emph{bidirectional} order covers the case (Figure~\ref{fig:i2d_overview}) in which Horse3 and Person1 occlude each other.
 For depth order, in addition to $\{$closer, farther, or equal$\}$ orderings, we introduce \emph{distinct} and \emph{overlapping} depth orders.
 For example, some parts of Person1's left leg are closer than Horse3, whereas the right arm is farther (Figure~\ref{fig:i2d_overview}a).
 This case is annotated as overlap depth and displayed as a dashed line (Figure~\ref{fig:i2d_overview}d).
 The direction of the dashed line indicates that some part of Person1 (left leg) is nearer than any part of Horse3.

-We also propose new networks (InstaOrderNet\textsuperscript{o}, InstaOrderNet\textsuperscript{d}, and InstaOrderNet\textsuperscript{o,d}) that can be used to recover instance-wise orders from images.
-We show that the family of the InstaOrderNet achieves higher accuracy than state-of-the-art approaches, such as PCNet-M~\cite{Zhan20deocclusion} and OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa}.
-We also show that occlusion and depth orders can also increase the accuracy of dense depth prediction.
-For the demonstration, we propose InstaDepthNet which boosts the accuracy of MiDaS~\cite{Ranftl2020midas}, a state-of-the-art dense depth estimation network.
+We also propose new networks called InstaOrderNet and InstaDepthNet.
+InstaOrderNet is used to recover instance-wise orders from an image.
+We show that InstaOrderNet achieves higher accuracy than state-of-the-art approaches, such as PCNet-M~\cite{Zhan20deocclusion} and OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa}.
+InstaDepthNet is used to predict a dense depth map from an image.
+With the proposed instance-wise disparity loss and the \textsc{InstaOrder} dataset, InstaDepthNet can boost the accuracy of MiDaS~\cite{Ranftl2020midas}, a state-of-the-art depth estimation network.

-The contributions of this paper are: \begin{itemize} \itemsep{-0.03em} \item We introduce the \textbf{\textsc{InstaOrder}} dataset that provides 2.9M of comprehensive instance-wise geometric orderings for 101K natural scenes. \textsc{InstaOrder} is the first dataset of both occlusion order and depth order from the same image, with bidirectional occlusion order and delicate depth range annotations. \item We discover that occlusion and depth order are complementary, and that instance-wise orders are helpful for the monocular depth prediction task. \item We introduce \textbf{InstaOrderNet} for geometric order prediction and show its superior accuracy over state-of-the-arts.
-In addition, we introduce \textbf{InstaDepthNet}, which demonstrates that the proposed auxiliary loss for geometric ordering can increase the accuracy of the state-of-the-art depth estimation approach, MiDaS~\cite{Ranftl2020midas}. \item The \textsc{InstaOrder} dataset, pre-trained model, and toolbox will be released in the public domain. \end{itemize}
+The contributions of this paper are: \begin{itemize} \item We introduce the \textbf{\textsc{InstaOrder}} dataset that provides 2.9M of comprehensive instance-wise geometric orderings for 101K natural scenes. \textsc{InstaOrder} is the first dataset of both occlusion and depth order from the same image, with bidirectional occlusion order and delicate depth range annotations. \item We discover that occlusion and depth order are complementary, and that instance-wise orders are helpful for the monocular depth prediction task. \item We introduce \textbf{InstaOrderNet} for geometric order prediction and show its superior accuracy over state-of-the-arts.
+In addition, we introduce \textbf{InstaDepthNet}, which demonstrates that the proposed auxiliary loss for geometric ordering can boost the depth prediction accuracy of the state-of-the-art approach, MiDaS~\cite{Ranftl2020midas}. \item The \textsc{InstaOrder} dataset, pre-trained model, and toolbox are available at \url{https://github.com/POSTECH-CVLab/InstaOrder} \end{itemize}